8 Best Ways To Earn Interest for Your Business

 One advantage of the tiered APY system is that it incentivizes building your savings fund.
 If you intend to grow your reserve funds, choosing business savings accounts with tiered APY can be a great way to increase your earning potential.

 Prime Alliance Bank offers excellent tiered interest options.
-Interest rates range from 0.75% for balances less than $100,000 to 1.10% for balances of $200,000 and above.
+Interest rates range from 3.78% The rate is subject to change at any time. for balances less than $100,000 to 4.16% for balances of $200,000 and above.
 It has no monthly maintenance fees or minimum balance requirements but has a limit of six withdrawals and transfers each month.
-To learn more, visit its website.
+Read our Prime Alliance Bank business savings review to discover if it’s a good fit for you, or visit Prime Alliance Bank’s website to learn more.

 8. Open an Account With Your Local Credit Union